 Happily, there are now a bunch of brands who have started bundling up with sustainable fleece.

 Especially when it comes to things like fair trade sweaters.
-Some of the world’s largest outdoor gear brands are also big fans of using recycled plastic bottles and organic cotton to make their sustainable fleece clothing.
+Some of the world’s largest and most ethical outdoor gear brands are also big fans of using recycled plastic bottles and organic cotton to make their sustainable fleece clothing.

 In fact, the popular outdoor clothing brand Patagonia began doing this wayyyyy back in 1993 (before eco-friendly was even cool!).
 Today, all their fleece is recycled, from their sweater-mimicking Better Sweater fleece line to their ultra classic and colorful Synchilla Snap-T pullovers.